-11.4 SHA does not use the points system for applicants who have particular needs, such as young BME adults being supported through our Saffron Project, Queen Mary Avenue, Sense, Share and Key Housing and people with additional support needs.
+11.4 SHA rehouse applicants who have particular needs, such as young BME adults being supported through our Saffron Project, Queen Mary Avenue, Sense, Share and Key Housing and people with additional support needs.

-Instead, SHA offers a proportion of our lets each year to applicants with support needs, through referral arrangements with a range of support agencies
+We offer a proportion of our lets each year to applicants with support needs, through referral arrangements with a range of support agencies.